Some new results on decidability for elementary algebra and geometry

-In fact, both theorems~\ref{thm:mult-undec} and~\ref{thm:linear-undec} can easily be strengthened to allow the formulas $N(x)$ and $M(x, y, z)$ to have additional free variables acting as parameters: if for some structure and some choice of values for the parameters, $N(x)$ defines the natural number,then the conclusion of theorem~\ref{thm:mult-undec} will obtain, while if also $M(x, y, z)$ defines the graph of multiplication, then the conclusion of theorem~\ref{thm:linear-undec} will also obtain.
+In fact, both Theorems~\ref{thm:mult-undec} and~\ref{thm:linear-undec} can easily be strengthened to allow the formulas $\nu(x)$ and $\mu(x, y, z)$ to have additional free variables acting as parameters: if for some structure and some choice of values for the parameters, $\nu(x)$ defines the natural numbers, then the conclusion of Theorem~\ref{thm:mult-undec} will obtain, while if also $\mu(x, y, z)$ defines the graph of multiplication, then the conclusion of Theorem~\ref{thm:linear-undec} will also obtain.
 The formulations without parameters are all we need in the sequel.

-\Section{Metric spaces} We begin with a treatment of metric spaces.
-The generality of the metric axioms allows us to invent various `exotic' spaces that suit our purposes.
-Many of the same ideas will appear later for normed spaces in a more intricate form.
+\Section{Metric spaces} We begin the main work of this paper by considering metric spaces.
+The generality of the metric space axioms gives us considerable freedom to construct spaces in which various arithmetic sets and relations are definable as needed to apply the methods of Section~\ref{sec:prelim}.
+Many of the same ideas will appear later for normed spaces but in a more intricate form.

-The elementary theory of metric spaces is known to be undecidable: \citet{kurz-metric} encode an arbitrary reflexive symmetric binary relation $R$ (i.e. an undirected graph) as a metric via:
+The elementary theory of metric spaces is known to be undecidable.
+This was first proved by \citet{bondi:dec-ms}. \citet{kurz-metric} give a very simple proof by encoding an arbitrary reflexive symmetric binary relation $R$ (i.e. an undirected graph) as a metric via:

-This allows the decision problem for the theory of a reflexive symmetric binary relation, known to be hereditarily undecidable \cite{rabin-simple}, to be reduced to the theory of metric spaces.
-In this proof, few special properties of $\real$ are needed and almost any other set of valuations would work; the set $\PointSort$ takes centre stage and the domain of values $\real$ plays only a supporting role.
+This allows the decision problem for the theory of a reflexive symmetric binary relation, known to be hereditarily undecidable \citep{rabin-simple}, to be reduced to the theory of metric spaces.
+In this proof, few special properties of $\real$ are needed and almost any other set of valuations would work; the set of points takes centre stage and the set of scalars plays only a supporting role.

 The theory of a reflexive symmetric binary relation is undecidable, but is recursively (indeed finitely) axiomatizable.
-The argument of~\citet{kurz-metric} does not prohibit the possibility that the theory of metric spaces might be recursively axiomatizable.
-By exploiting the methods of section~\ref{sec:prelim}, we obtain a much stronger result:
+The arguments of~\citet{bondi:dec-ms} and~\citet{kurz-metric} do not preclude the possibility that the theory of metric spaces might be recursively axiomatizable.
+By exploiting the methods of Section~\ref{sec:prelim}, we obtain a much stronger result:

-\begin{Theorem} There is a primitive recursive reduction of second-order arithmetic to the theory of metric spaces $\MS$. \end{Theorem} \Proof Let $\num$ be the set of integers with the usual metric $d(x,y) = |x - y|$; it is easy to check that this is indeed a metric.
+\begin{Theorem} There is a primitive recursive reduction of second-order arithmetic to the theory of metric spaces $\MS$. \end{Theorem} \Proof Let $\num$ be the set of integers with the usual metric $d(x,y) = |x - y|$.
 Clearly in this metric space the formula:

-defines the natural numbers as a subset of the reals.
-Applying theorem~\ref{thm:mult-undec} completes the proof \Done
+defines the natural numbers as a subset of the real numbers.
+Applying Theorem~\ref{thm:mult-undec} completes the proof \Done